 International students, including those in the JD program who are attending on an F-1 visa, may be subject to additional limitations in distance education courses and should consult the Center for International Student and Scholar Services (ISS) for more information.

-Students may not enroll in both a clinic and an externship, or two clinics, in the same semester without the express permission of both the Clinic Director and the Director of Field Placements.
-In the event a student is pursuing concurrent enrollment in two clinics, the student may not enroll without the express permission of both Clinic Directors.
+Students may not enroll in both a clinic and an externship, or two clinics, in the same semester without the express permission of the Clinic Director, the Director of Field Placements, and the Associate Dean for Experiential Learning.
+In the event a student is pursuing concurrent enrollment in two clinics, the student may not enroll without the express permission of both Clinic Directors and the Associate Dean for Experiential Learning.

 To gain the maximum benefit from their legal education, students must attend class regularly and must be thoroughly prepared for each class.
-Regular and punctual attendance at scheduled classes, whether virtual or in person, is required by the law school, as well as by ABA law school standards.
+Regular and punctual attendance at scheduled classes, whether virtual or in person, is required by the School of Law.
 If a student is absent from class excessively, the professor may give the student a reduced or failing grade, or the professor may exclude the student from the course and/or the final exam, the result being that the student will receive no credit for the course.

 BEING ABSENT FOR MORE THAN 15% OF SCHEDULED CLASSES IS PRESUMED TO BE EXCESSIVE.

-The Dean has the discretion to cancel, reschedule or move classes to a remote modality, if inclement weather would prevent a significant number of students and faculty from attending class in-person or if the inclement weather might prove unreasonably dangerous.
-The ordinary practice of the School of Law is to follow the class cancellation policy for the University.
+The School of Law follows the class cancellation policy for the University's Reynolda Campus.
 Students should monitor their Wake Forest e-mail accounts for cancellation notices; text and voice messages are also sent to phone numbers registered for this purpose with the University.

-All students must silence smartphones or electronic devices when in law school classes or programs.
+All students must silence smartphones and other electronic devices when in law school classes or programs.

 Professors have the discretion to dismiss any class meeting in a course the professor is teaching, provided such professor is in a position through make-up classes or other work to certify that the students have had instruction that substantially meets the requirements of the ABA and AALS.

-If a professor does not arrive for class at the scheduled time, a class representative should consult with the Sr. Associate Dean for Academic Affairs, Assistant Dean for Academic Affairs, or the Assistant Dean for Student Affairs before students leave the class.
+If a professor does not arrive for class at the scheduled time, a member of the class should consult with the Sr. Associate Dean for Academic Affairs, Assistant Dean for Academic Affairs, or the Assistant Dean for Student Affairs before students leave the class.

 Student assessments of courses and faculty are compulsory in every semester for all courses.
 Assessments are conducted in the last few weeks of class.
 To ensure student anonymity, the assessments are administered online and not released until professors submit their grades to the Registrar.
 Individual responses remain anonymous after release to the professors.